Ankurajkalita/Edunity/README.md

 # Edunity - AI-Powered Education Platform

 ## 🎓 Project Overview
 Edunity is an innovative AI-powered education platform designed to democratize access to quality education and career guidance.
 Our platform combines personalized AI mentoring, resource management, and community features to create a comprehensive learning ecosystem.
+With features like "Find Local Learning Centers", "Skill-Based Micro-Jobs", etc., students with financial issues and students with difficulty finding correct resources will benefit and be able to get quality education.

 ## ✨ Key Features
 - **AI Career Mentor**: Personalized guidance using Google's Gemini AI